elmarek/Grean/README.md

 ### Installing Dependencies

-From within the root directory:
+First, from within the root directory run the following commands to get project running

 ```sh
 npm install
 npm run react-dev
 npm start
 ```
-Follow steps 1-3 listed in server/server.js to load mongoDB with fake user, project, and event data for the purposes of development and testing
+Next, follow steps 1-3 listed in server/server.js to load mongoDB with fake user, project, and event data for the purposes of development and testing

 App runs on port 3000